matteocrippa/awesome-swift/README.md

 * [SwiftyDrop](https://github.com/morizotter/SwiftyDrop) - Lightweight dropdown message bar in Swift.
 * [SwiftyFORM](https://github.com/neoneye/SwiftyFORM) - Forms that can be validated.
 * [TagListView](https://github.com/xhacker/TagListView) - Simple but highly customizable iOS tag list view.
+* [TCDInputView](https://github.com/tomdiggle/TCDInputView) - A custom input view which is displayed when a text field becomes the first responder.

 * [TextFieldEffects](https://github.com/raulriera/TextFieldEffects) - Several ready to use effects for UITextFields
 * [TouchVisualizer](https://github.com/morizotter/TouchVisualizer) - Lightweight touch visualization library in Swift.
 A single line of code and visualize your touches.
 * [Twinkle](https://github.com/piemonte/Twinkle) - a Swift and easy way to make elements in your iOS app twinkle.